Battle of Heilsberg: French Army losses

 Nicolas Jean-de-Dieu Soult's IV corps sustained the majority of losses: 8,286, and General François Xavier Roussel, Chief of Staff of the Imperial Guard, was killed.
 Three generals were wounded, and Jean Lannes' corps lost 2,284 killed and wounded.

 Russo-Prussian losses

-Disputes over the killed and wounded remain.
-Clodfelter estimates 6,000 killed and wounded.
+Disputed figures as well, Clodfelter estimates 6,000 killed and wounded.
 In addition, generals Koschin, Warneck, and Pahlen were killed; Dmitry Dokhturov, Werdrevski, Fock, Zakhar Dmitrievich Olsufiev, Duka, Laptiev, Passeck and Duke Charles of Mecklenburg were wounded.
 The Russian commander, Bennigsen was sick all day, but remained on his horse despite falling off unconscious several times.
-Digby Smith says that the Russian Prussian force lost 2-3000 dead, and about 5-6000 wounded, and they lost two guns.
+Digby Smith says that the Russian–Prussian force lost 2–3,000 dead, and about 5–6,000 wounded, and they lost two guns.

 Notable officers of the French Army present were: